sommerfeld-io/configs-homelab/docs/nodes/talos/index.md

-# Raspberry Pi - Talos Cluster
+# Talos Cluster - Overview

+The [Talos Kubernetes](https://www.talos.dev) cluster in my homelab is powered by a small fleet of Raspberry Pi devices.
+This setup combines the minimalism and security of Talos Linux with the versatility of Raspberry Pi, creating a lightweight, efficient, and manageable Kubernetes environment.

 [Talos Linux](https://www.talos.dev) is Linux designed for Kubernetes - secure, immutable, and minimal.

-## Overview

-The Talos Kubernetes cluster in my homelab is powered by a small fleet of Raspberry Pi devices.
-This setup combines the minimalism and security of Talos Linux with the versatility of Raspberry Pi, creating a lightweight, efficient, and manageable Kubernetes environment.

 By leveraging this cluster, I can experiment with Kubernetes deployments and maintain a dedicated, small-scale infrastructure for development and testing purposes.

 This also provides a platform for some production-grade applications and services running in my homelab.

-### Context
+## Context

 ```kroki-c4plantuml
 @startuml